 3. Edit the RefWorks record (click the pencil icon) to add your annotations in the Abstract field

-4. Produce a formatted annotated bibliography using an Annotated with Abstracts "output style"
+4. Create the formatted annotated bibliography using an Annotated with Abstracts "output style"

 NOTE: Only a few output styles have a pre-packaged "Annotated with Abstracts" option: